 Ringworm is rare in parrots.
 However, if they do contract it, here are the likely explanations:

-If the parrot is healthy enough, its immune system will prevent infection.
-However, it could bring back the spores on its feathers and infect you, friends, family members, and pets.
+If the parrot is healthy enough, its immune system will likely prevent infection.
+However, it could bring back the spores on its feathers and infect you, friends, family, and other pets.

 Illness And Injury

-Many parrots are captured from their natural habitats and smuggled into the country.
-All those parrots are kept together for long periods of time.
-A single parrot can spread ringworm to other birds.
+Some parrots are captured from their natural habitats and smuggled into the country.
+All those parrots are kept together for long periods of time, spreading ringworm to other birds.

 Parrot Fungal Infection Treatment

 Keep your parrot from touching anything or anyone.
-Since it’s highly contagious, it will spread quickly.
+Since ringworm is contagious, it’ll spread quickly.

 Keep the parrot in its cage while you clean any area where it might have been.
 Here’s how:

-- You can get rid of any mold or fungi with white vinegar or a non-toxic disinfectant
+- Get rid of any mold or fungi with white vinegar or a non-toxic disinfectant

-- If you have any other pets, they should be bathed
+- If you have other pets, they should be bathed

-- Advise anyone else you live with to stay away from the parrot
+- Advise anyone you live with to stay away from the parrot

 - Wash any clothes that came into contact with the parrot

 You can take your parrot to an avian vet to be treated for ringworm.
-However, there are many over-the-counter topical medications you can use to treat the infection at home.
+However, there are over-the-counter topical medications that you can use to treat ringworm at home.

 Contact Your Vet